What are the symptoms of poor digestion?

 The proliferation of unfriendly bacteria such as Candida in the gut can contribute to bloating, wind, food cravings and in this instance our Molkosan Original may be of benefit.
 This is rich in L+ lactic acid which supports good gut bacteria

-Finally, Linoforce contains ingredients such as linseed, senna and frangula which have traditionally been used to ease constipation.
+Finally, Linoforce granules 12 years plus contains ingredients such as linseed, senna and frangula which have traditionally been used for the short-term relief of occasional constipation.

 To sum up…